-The following summary is derived from the technical reports entitled "Ollachea Gold Project, Puno Region, Peru, NI43-101 Technical Report on a Pre-feasibility Study" dated 1 September 2011.
-This summary is not complete and the full Ollachea Reports can be accessed on the Company's SEDAR profile at www.sedar.com.
+The following summary is derived from the technical report entitled "Ollachea Gold Project, Peru, NI43-101 Technical Report on Feasibility Study" dated 29 November 2012.
+This summary is not complete and the full Ollachea Report can be accessed on the Company's website or its SEDAR profile at www.sedar.com.